mpat8121/portfolio/content/blog/create-a-nodejs-rest-api.md

 * Uniform component interfaces so that all information is transferred in a standard, predictable format.

 There are more components that define a REST API, but the above is the core requirement for an API to be RESTful.

+REST APIs, when designed well, are fast.
+This makes them ideal for today's world with heavy reliance on mobile apps and serverless technologies.

+## Applying REST to a NodeJs API

+Before actually creating an API with NodeJs, it is a good idea to plan out your REST API endpoints.

+The endpoints will need to be grouped into resources.
+Resources are essentially groupings of a data type or entity.
+Examples, depending on your app requirements, would be:

+* Users
+* Members
+* Projects
+* Notes
+* Questions

+By convention, the resource names are maintained as plurals in the REST definition, even if the REST API endpoint only deals with a single entity.